bakhortech/LendingClubCaseStudy/README.md

 # Project Name
  ###### Lending Club Case Study:
-    Identification of borrower behaviour that leads to default a loan payment using exploratory data analysis.
+    Identification of scenarios that leads to defaulting a loan payment, using exploratory data analysis.
     Help lending organisation providing the driver variables that would identify the loan defaulters so that risk of lending is minimal.

 ## Table of Contents